This is article #14 out of 50 in The Startup Marketing Playbook.

-As you map out the B2B demand generation strategy, you’ll find that leads can come from a variety of sources that are driven from inbound marketing campaigns.
+As you map out the B2B demand generation strategy, you’ll find that leads can come from a variety of sources driven from inbound marketing campaigns.
 These sources might include:

 - Direct web traffic

 Generating leads through these sources requires a lot of work.
 Depending on the industry, you may be able supplement your efforts by leveraging partners.
 These could be companies that offer complementary services (i.e. you sell to the same persona) or that have an established integration with your product.
 Let’s break down the benefits for you and the partner:

 The #1 benefit for engaging with partners is the opportunity to build your database of contacts, ideally that match your target persona, who can then be converted to leads by nurturing.
 Partners have likely built up their own list using slightly different tactics than you have.
 By working together, both of you can grow your contact lists and get new leads that you might not have attracted otherwise.

 Keeping partners happy and encouraging lead flow

 Engaging with partners often comes down to relationships.
 The more opportunities you give partners to be a part of the marketing process, the more invested they become in the relationship and thus the more likely they are to talk about your product during their sales process and send leads your way.

 Partners often focus on a niche that relates to your product but is not competitive.
 Therefore, the topics they write about often relate to your shared target personas.
 By leveraging their content topics in your own calendar (or just sharing their content along with yours), you build more diversity into your content library.

 A great way to get started with partner marketing is by co-hosting webinars.
 The best approach is to identify a topic that relates to both of your products and make the webinar educational.
 Consider acting as the host and making the webinar an interactive conversation where you ask the partner questions and both of you educate attendees.